pratiksha2909/Notely/README.md

 # Notely

+This App helps users to
+ - Create new notes.
+ - Mark them as favourite or star.
+ - Filter user's favourite/starred notes.

 The following key points has been taken care of to improve the performance of the app as well as to reduce its size:

 - VectorDrawables has been used in place of raster images to make the images scalable and to reduce the overall size of the app.